fiquick/fiquick/README.md

 I have a passion for **words** and technology

-My current side project is learning Python so I can experiment with AI language models
+My current side project is learning Python

 [LinkedIn 💼](https://www.linkedin.com/in/fi-quick-0975685a/)